- About Us

 - New York

-Abra graduated with honors from The George Washington University Law School in 2016, where she was the Executive Articles Editor of The George Washington International Law Review.
-She also published a note entitled A Call For Sanctions: Argentina’s Black Market Currency Whitening and Violations of International Anti-Money Laundering Conventions and Protocols, 48 Geo.
+Abra graduated with honors from The George Washington University Law School in 2016, where she was the Executive Articles Editor of The George Washington International Law Review, in which she published a note entitled A Call For Sanctions: Argentina’s Black Market Currency Whitening and Violations of International Anti-Money Laundering Conventions and Protocols, 48 Geo.
 Wash.
 Int’l Law R. 441 (2016).
 During law school, Abra interned at the Department of Justice in the Public Integrity Section.

 Prior to law school, Abra worked as an analyst in the Investment Banking Compliance group at Goldman Sachs & Co.
-Afterwards, she was a law clerk at the Mexican Capital Legal Assistance Program in Tucson, Arizona, an organization that represents Mexican nationals on death row in the United States.
-She also served as a Princeton in Latin America Fellow at Human Rights Watch and at the Center for Studies on Freedom of Expression and Access to Information in Buenos Aires, Argentina.
+Afterwards, she was a law clerk at the Mexican Capital Legal Assistance Program in Tucson, Arizona, an organization that represents Mexican nationals on death row in the United States, and was a Princeton in Latin America Fellow at Human Rights Watch and at the Center for Studies on Freedom of Expression and Access to Information in Buenos Aires, Argentina.